 Aside from shopping for great deals on used boats and even new ones, as many boat dealers have gone out of business and the banks who own their former inventory are anxious to find buyers to bail them out of their reacquired merchandise, good deals can be found on bulletin boards at grocery stores, tackle shops or in the workplace.

-Families who have lost part of the family income are often looking to divest themselves of a boat for which they have no ability to keep up the payments and the down payments they have made may have reduced the equity and lowered the payoff.
+Families who have lost part of their family income are often looking to divest themselves of a boat for which they have no ability to keep up the payments, and the down payments they have made may have reduced the equity and lowered the payoff.
 Some lenders will allow a new buyer to assume the loan after passing credit checks.

 Therefore, while many homeowners in the country are ‘underwater’ on their mortgages, the same applies to boat owners with hefty payments.

-Some larger sailboats and cabin cruisers lend themselves to be ‘live-aboards’, but be sure the marina which is housing the boat you are interested will allow ‘live-aboards’.
+Some larger sailboats and cabin cruisers lend themselves to be ‘liveaboards’, but be sure the marina which is housing the boat you are interested in will allow ‘liveaboards’.
 Check this out before buying that great boat you intend on making your home.

 In many cases, insurance companies will require an inspection from a surveyor and if you buy the boat, it might be a good time to go ahead and paint the bottom and replace the zincs while it’s out of the water.

-Marinas with septic systems on public sewer usually are more receptive and once again the rule book may be tossed aside in this current market as marinas are eager for any income.
+Marinas with septic systems on public sewers usually are more receptive, and once again, the rule book may be tossed aside in this current market as marinas are eager for any income.